 | Application | Mobile, compact | Stationary, winterproof, expandable |

-And which battery fits in my motorhome?
+And which battery fits my motorhome?

 Choosing the right battery depends heavily on the vehicle type, available space, and intended use.
 Here's an overview of which battery is best suited for your camper, van, or motorhome .
 Here are the three most important factors to consider: